Using LiveDocs (beta)

 Go to Documents

-If LiveDocs has been enabled for your board as an ad on you will see an option to Create LiveDoc (beta) in the top navigation.
+If LiveDocs has been enabled for your board as an addon, you will see an option to Create LiveDoc (beta) in the top navigation.
 If you don't see it, you need to get your Super Admin to request it.

 Click on Create LiveDoc (beta).
-New page opens.
+A new page opens in the browser.

 Name your document.
 Add tag(s) as usual.
 Add a meeting date tag if desired.